 So far, this month is promising to be better.
-Our Office just recently finished a weeklong major cultural training which I was the overall coordinator.
+Our Office just recently finished a weeklong major cultural training in which I was the overall coordinator.
 It went well.
-Here’s hoping and wishing that the rest of the month will be okay.
+Here’s to hoping and wishing that the rest of the month will be okay.

 Make sure to check your finances.
 The fraudulent and unauthorized bank withdrawals were made from my personal savings account during the months of August and September 2022 but it was only in the last week of November that I noticed.
 (The bank should have notified me too.
 How I can possibly withdraw money in a different at times from 2-4 in the morning?
 And why would I withdraw a series of small amounts?
 It’s illogical.)

 Some things are beyond our control.
 It sucks though especially if we really thought we got things figured out.
 But we shouldn’t allow these bad things to continue to make us feel miserable.

 Some people are egregious.
 But there are angels in our midst.
 Be thankful for the latter.

 2 Comments Add yours